Sivome/Sivome.github.io/_posts/2019-03-09-Reporting_Proteomics_Results.md

 categories: Proteomics
 ---

-As a continuation to my previous blog on [Proteomics with OMSSA](https://sivome.github.io/proteomics/2019/03/02/Proteomics-with-OMSSA.html), here I extend the analyses to look at a open-access yeast data set.
-Few open-source efforts to get the mass-spectrometry based proteomics efforts are [PeptideAtlas](http://www.peptideatlas.org/), [MassIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp), [PRIDE](https://www.ebi.ac.uk/pride/archive/), [Proteome Exchange Consortium](http://www.proteomexchange.org/).
-I used Proteome Exchange Consortium to get this dataset.
+As a continuation to my previous blog on [Proteomics with OMSSA](https://sivome.github.io/proteomics/2019/03/02/Proteomics-with-OMSSA.html), here I extend the analyses to look at an open-access yeast data set.
+Few open-source efforts to get the mass-spectrometry based proteomics data are [PeptideAtlas](http://www.peptideatlas.org/), [MassIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp), [PRIDE](https://www.ebi.ac.uk/pride/archive/), [Proteome Exchange Consortium](http://www.proteomexchange.org/).
+For the current blog, I used a data set from Proteome Exchange Consortium.
 The original format of the dataset was RAW.
 I converted this complex version to a much simpler MGF version for the current blog.
+A nice article on different data formats can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3518119/).

-Let's take a look at the actual data from the mass-spec.
-As I mentioned earlier, the current dataset used is MGF version i.e., mascot generic version.
-This is how a sample MGF file looks like:
+Let's take a look at the mgf file:

 ```console
 C:\Users\Viswa\folder_for_analyses>head -n 20 Yeast.mgf